maycatsby/Catkeeper/README.md

 Game for 2 players.

 ## General info
-Mini React aplication with React and Redux.
+Mini aplication with React and Redux.
 Beta version of game - non dedicated for mobile and small tablets.

 ## Technologies
 Project is created with: